Play Crawl 2017

 nina alice miller

 Nina Alice Miller is a playwright, dramaturg and theatrical community-builder in Denver, Colorado.
-She is co-founder and co-producer of Denver’s Rough Draught Playwrights: An Open Mic Theatrical Playground; co-founder of the Dirtyfish Theater collective; and an occasional dramaturg (Athena Project Festival, the University of Georgia, and the Mizel Center).
-Her plays include Fish Eaters (Creede Repertory Theater’s Headwaters Festival Finalist), The Living (Athena Project Festival), Nano Diving (Red Rocks Community College Western Showcase), Bullies and Friends (commissioned by Mirror Image Arts), Boomtown IDP (Dirtyfish Theater Presents Wedding Cake Vodka), and Delaware, American Herring, Real Estate and Lit Crit (And Toto Too Theatre Company).
+She is co-founder and co-producer of Denver’s Rough Draught Playwrights: An Open Mic Theatrical Playground; co-founder of the Dirtyfish Theater collective; and has dramaturged for Athena Project Festival, the University of Georgia, and the Mizel Center for Arts and Culture.
+Her plays include Fish Eaters (Creede Repertory Theater’s Headwaters Festival Finalist), The Living (Athena Project Festival), Nano Diving (Red Rocks Community College Western Showcase), Bullies and Friends (Mirror Image Arts, commission), Boomtown IDP (Dirtyfish Theater), and Delaware, American Herring, Real Estate and Lit Crit (And Toto Too Theatre Company).
 In the course of a diverse career, Nina has produced numerous scholarly articles and a book (Making Love Modern, Oxford University Press, 1999), dozens of performing arts study guides for young audiences, and scores of incidental articles and grant proposals for nonprofit organizations.
 Nina is a graduate of North Carolina School of the Arts and holds a PhD from Northwestern University.

 Elaine Romero is an award-winning U.S. playwright.
 Her plays been presented across the U.S. and abroad.
 Graveyard of Empires and A Work of Art, of The U.S. at War trilogy, recently premiered.
 Elaine recently penned her Arizona Theatre Company (NEA-funded) commissioned play, Title IX, the third of her U.S./Mexican border trilogy.
 Title IX will be included in the 2017 Eugene O'Neill National Playwrights Conference.
 Elaine will be the featured playwright with her play, Modern Slave, at the 2017 Seven Devils Playwrights Conference.
 Swastika was commissioned and produced by American Blues Theater in Chicago as part of Ripped: the Living Newspaper Festival.
 Elaine is a Resident Playwright at Chicago Dramatists and an Assistant Professor at the University of Arizona.

 melissa lucero mccarl